tayganr/purviewlab/modules/module15.md

     ![New Scan](../images/module15/15.11-datasourceviewdetails.png)

-7. Select the scan name you created, `Scan-Lineage`, and observe it actually created two scans.
+7. Select the scan name you created, `Scan-Lineage` under the Recent scans section.
+You may see multiple scans here from previous modules.

+    ![New Scan](../images/module15/15.12-datasourceviewdetails.png)

+8. Observe it actually created two scans.
 One for the lineage, and the other for the tables.

-    ![New Scan](../images/module15/15.12-datasourceviewdetails.png)
+These scans may still be running, or they may be completed.

     ![New Scan](../images/module15/15.13-newscandetails.png)